hashicorp/packer/website/source/docs/command-line/validate.html.markdown

 ---
 layout: "docs"
 page_title: "Validate - Command-Line"
+description: |-
+  The `packer validate` Packer command is used to validate the syntax and configuration of a template.
+The command will return a zero exit status on success, and a non-zero exit status on failure.
+Additionally, if a template doesn't validate, any error messages will be outputted.
 ---

 # Command-Line: Validate

-The `packer validate` command is used to validate the syntax and configuration of a [template](/docs/templates/introduction.html).
+The `packer validate` Packer command is used to validate the syntax and configuration of a [template](/docs/templates/introduction.html).
 The command will return a zero exit status on success, and a non-zero exit status on failure.
 Additionally, if a template doesn't validate, any error messages will be outputted.